razbary/Stretch-CS2/README.md

    - If the game resolution does not fit properly, select Full Panel to stretch the image to fit the entire screen.
 - Save Changes:
    - Click Apply to confirm your settings.

+Set Counter Strike to fullscreen-windowed if you want to alt-tab even faster.

 # Installing AHK
 - Go to the official AutoHotkey website: https://www.autohotkey.com/.